 ...it is a telling fact that, the world over, the vast majority of children follow the religion of their parents rather than any of the other available religions.
 Richard Dawkins

 Secularists are often wrongly accused of trying to purge religious ideals from public discourse.
 We simply want to deny them public sponsorship.

 People believe because that way they do not have to face their own mortality.
-However from observation most don't seem to be with the program that their particular belief specifies.
-None the less all seem convinced that everyone goes to heaven.
-So what is the point of any of it?
+However from observation most don't seem to follow the program that their particular belief specifies.
+Nonetheless all seem convinced that everyone goes to heaven.
 Have you ever met any believer who has a loved one in hell.
 Bill Green

 I'm not a religious person.
 I am not going to pretend a faith I don't feel.
 And for people of faith the greatest compliment I could pay to them is to respect their genuinely held beliefs and not to engage in some pretence about mine.
 I think it's not the right thing.
 I never thought it was the right thing for me to go through religious rituals for the sake of appearance.
 I am what I am.
 And people will judge that.
 I grew up in a Christian Church.
 I won prizes for catechism for being able to remember Bible verses.
 I am steeped in that tradition but I've made decisions in my adult life about my own views.
 What I can say to Australians broadly of course is that I believe you can be a person of strong principle and values from a variety of perspectives.
 Julia Gillard Prime Minister of Australia.